Enhancing the filtered derived category

 (Note the shift because $D_{>0}$ is the sequence $\langle 1, D\rangle$.)
 The $n$th value of the $D_{\le0}$-reflector of $X$ is then the cofiber of the map

 which is

 verifying the claim.

-Note that $\Gr(D_{\le0})=\Sigma D[1]$, so the associated graded of a $D_{\le0}$-reflector is the $\Sigma D[1]$-reflector, i.e., the suspension and shift of the $D$-reflector.
+We have $\Gr(D_{\le0})=\Sigma D[1]$, so the associated graded of a $D_{\le0}$-reflector is the $\Sigma D[1]$-reflector, i.e., the suspension and shift of the $D$-reflector.
 On the other hand, $\Gr(D_{\ge0})=D[0]$, so the associated graded of a $D_{\ge0}$-reflector is the $D$-reflector itself, in particular, the associated graded preserves duals, as expected.

 \subsubsection Filtered reflexivity and dualizability

 For filtered objects we have the following criterion for reflexivity.
 Let $R \in \iFil(\cC)$ be a choice of reflecting object.

 \proclaim Proposition.
 An object in $\iFil(\cC)$ is $R$-reflexive if and only if its associated graded is $\Gr R$-reflexive.
 The associated graded functor sends $R$-reflectors to $\Gr R$-reflectors.